 Dunhuang Silk Road

-In this article we will explore Dunhuang and Crescent Lake on the Silk Road.
+In this article, we will explore Dunhuang Silk Road and the beautiful Crescent Lake.
 If you look at a map of China, it’s clear to see that the major cities are all located in the East.
 There are comparatively few settlements across the vast steppes and mountains of the west.

 What to see and do at Dunhuang Silk Road